psteiwer/ObjectScript-Math/README.md

 ```
 Do ##class(%UnitTest.Manager).RunTest("ObjectScript-Math")
 ```
 You can optionally include the second parameter of "/nodelete", which will not delete the classes inside of Caché/InterSystems IRIS.
-This can sometimes be useful if you are modifying the Unit Test and your class is not stored on the local file system.
+This can be useful if you are modifying the Unit Test and your class is not stored on the local file system.